Canvasbird/canvasboard-android/README.md

 1. Click on `Fork`.
 2. Go to your fork and `clone` the project to your local machine.
+3. Now open the terminal and navigate to server folder with in the project this file has API whic serves the AI Model
-3. Create virtual enviroment by python3 -m virtualenv env
+4. Create virtual enviroment by python3 -m virtualenv env
-4. Activate it by source env/bin/activate
+5. Activate it by source env/bin/activate
-5. Install the requirements `pip install -r requirements.txt`.
+6. Install the requirements `pip install -r requirements.txt`.
 Steps to run the project

 -> running the python server (ML API in flask)